Harvard Business School

 As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?
-(No word limit)
+(900 words limit)

 Harvard’s mission statement is simple and precise: We educate leaders who make a difference in the world.

 HBS seeks candidates who have demonstrated this mission, and show promise to do much more with Harvard’s support.
 When it comes to defining leadership, there is no ‘one size fits all’.
 HBS is looking for people from all backgrounds and is keen to hear their different leadership stories.

 This is reflected by their essay prompt, a blank canvas for you to portray how you will add depth to HBS’ unique student cohort.
 Until recently, this was an open-ended essay; however, for the 2022-2023 application cycle they added a new word limit of 900 words.
 According to the HBS blog, they hope this decision gives applicants a better sense of direction and a broader framework to work with.